nikitavoloboev/data/programming-languages/julia/julia-libraries.md

 - [Combinatorics](https://github.com/JuliaMath/Combinatorics.jl) - Combinatorics library.
 Focusing on enumerative combinatorics and permutations.
 - [NamedDims](https://github.com/invenia/NamedDims.jl) - Zero-cost abstraction to add names to the dimensions of an array.
 - [PairPlots.jl](https://github.com/sefffal/PairPlots.jl) - Produces corner plots, otherwise known as pair plots or scatter plot matrices: grids of 1D and 2D histograms that allow you to visualize high dimensional data.
+- [ReadableRegex](https://github.com/jkrumbiegel/ReadableRegex.jl) - Syntax that is much easier to write and understand than the rather cryptic standard Regex.

 ## Links